CS639-Data-Management-for-Data-Science/f24/p1/README.md

 Make sure your .sh file is executable!

+We will now create a docker image so you can copy over and execute this script inside your container.

-## Part 4: Docker Image
+## Part 4: Docker Image with MySQL installation

-Create a `Dockerfile` that starts from a base image of your choosing and includes your `count.sh` file.
-The Dockerfile should do any installs needed for your script to run.
+Create a `Dockerfile` that starts from base image `Ubuntu:24.04`, installs `MySQL`, and copies over and executes `count.sh`. __The Dockerfile should also do any installs needed to run `count.sh`__.

-You should be able to create an image and container like this:
+Once you've created the `Dockerfile`, you should be able to create an image and container like this:

 ```
 docker build . -t p1